robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/require-managed-devices.md

 - As informações da sua empresa são protegidas ao ajudar a controlar a maneira como sua força de trabalho as acessa e compartilha
 - O dispositivo e seus aplicativos são compatíveis com os requisitos de segurança da empresa

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

-Antes de configurar uma política de acesso condicional baseado em dispositivo em seu ambiente, você deve dar uma olhada a [práticas recomendadas para acesso condicional no Azure Active Directory](best-practices.md).
+Before configuring a device-based Conditional Access policy in your environment, you should take a look at the [best practices for Conditional Access in Azure Active Directory](best-practices.md).